 - Wear a natural sunscreen that is free from microbeads, which deposit tiny particles of plastic into the oceans (never use human sunscreen on dogs).
-Leave the plastic flops at home and treat yourself to a pair of rubber flops – so if you do lose one in a wave, it will biodegrade.
+Tyre flops are fine in the garden, but for the beach, rubber flops can biodegrade if lost in a wave.

 - Be a responsible boater.
 If you fish, take all your waste with you, to avoid harming marine wildlife.
 Use funnels to change oil etc, and follow boating guidelines to avoid harm to dugongs and manatees (‘sea cows’).